bheckel/misc/README.md

 misc
 ====

-tests, fragments and broken things, nothing to see here move along
+Tests, program fragments and broken things, nothing to see here move along move along.